What to do in the event of a death

 When probate is granted a document is issued to the executor providing them with the authority to deal with the estate.

-If the executor cannot make payment for any reason they should contact the council immediately.
+If the executor cannot make payment for any reason they should contact us immediately.

 This is a general guide to Council Tax and is not a substitute for the relevant statutes and regulations.